chadlwilson/java-gradle-selenium/README.md

 ## Run specs

-If you already have Gradle installed, you can execute specs as `gradle specs`.
+If you already have Gradle installed, you can execute specs as `gradle gauge`.
 Otherwise, you can use the gradle wrapper and run specs as below:

 ### On Linux / Mac